sijoonlee/functional-programming-in-scala/1st-course/week6/week6-demo/collections.md

 ## Iterable
-Iterable -- Seq --- List / Vector
+Iterable -- Seq --- List / Vector / Range
             Set
             Map
 ## From Java
-From Java - Arrays, Strings
+Arrays, Strings
+- most of all methods in Iterable can be used

 ## Range
 - represented as single object with three fields